Types of Beneficial Microbes

 During flower, your plants don’t require nitrogen at the level that these bacteria will provide.
-If you continue to use beneficials, we recommend only using RECHARGE, Oregonism or Great White.
-Although the fungi and bacteria are non-toxic, it is during this stage that your plants will not benefit from it as much as it had in veg state.
+If you continue to use beneficial bacteria, we recommend only using Recharge, Oregonism, or Mammoth P. Although the fungi and bacteria are non-toxic, it is during this stage that your plants will not benefit from it as much as they had in the veg state.

-For novice growers, we recommend that you stay away from using beneficials altogether when entering flower.
-If you are feeling the need to continue using beneficials, consider purchasing a solely Mycorrhizae additive.
-Orca is a liquid Mycorrhizal additive that you can make a very light solution (1-5 mL/gal) to apply to your plants during flower.
+For novice growers, we recommend that you stay away from using beneficial bacteria altogether when entering the flowering stage.
+If you are feeling the need to continue using beneficial bacteria, consider purchasing a solely Mycorrhizae additive.
+Big Foot Mycorrhizae is a liquid Mycorrhizal additive that you can make a very light solution (1-5 mL/gal) to apply to your plants during flower.
 Mycorrhizae will not harm your plants and will simply die off if is not needed.

 The More You Know, the Better You Grow

 Know that you have a complete guide to using microbes to enhance your grow, there is no reason to not begin inoculating immediately!
 Creating this community of bacteria and fungi has so many benefits that you just can’t pass it up.

 - When making your brew teas, make sure that you are using water with a pH of 6.0 or are mixing it with distilled water